Casey Wasserman: Wasserman (Agency)

 The same year that he purchased the football team, Casey Wasserman started Wasserman (then-called Wasserman Media Group), a sports marketing and talent management company, of which he remains CEO.

-In 2002, WMG acquired the sports marketing and naming-rights company Envision and the action sports marketing and representation firm The Familie, based in Carlsbad, CA.
+In 2002, WMG acquired the sports marketing and naming-rights company Envision and the action sports marketing and representation firm The Familie, based in Carlsbad, California.

 In 2004, WMG purchased 411 Productions and a few months later relaunched it as Studio 411, a sports entertainment film studio.
 The business was designed to provide financing, obtain sponsorships and arrange distribution in support of original productions.
 The company also made an unsuccessful bid to sign up enough athletes in BMX, skateboarding and freestyle motocross to form PGA-like sanctioning bodies in those sports.

-In January, 2006 WMG acquired the NBA and MLB sports agent business of Arn Tellem, a well-known sports agent who joined WMG as well.
+In January 2006, WMG acquired the NBA and MLB sports agent business of Arn Tellem, a well-known sports agent who joined WMG as well.
 Several of Tellem's sports agent colleagues also joined the company as part of the deal.
 Until he retired in June, 2015, Tellem was a principal at the company and ran one of its management groups.

 In November 2006, the company acquired soccer agency, SFX, in the UK.
 Through that acquisition, WMG came to represent such players as Steven Gerrard, Robbie Keane, Jamie Carragher, Michael Owen, Tim Cahill, Jonathan Woodgate, Wes Brown, Scott Parker, Jack Wilshere, Park Ji-Sung, Shay Given, Tim Howard and Emile Heskey.

-In June 2007, WMG expanded its consulting and media and property capabilities by purchasing Raleigh, NC-based OnSport.
+In June 2007, WMG expanded its consulting and media and property capabilities by purchasing Raleigh, North Carolina–based OnSport.

 In early 2011, WMG bought London-based media rights manager and advisory firm Reel Enterprises.

 That year WMG expanded its golf talent roster by acquiring SFX Golf in April 2011.

 In 2016, Wasserman Media Group rebranded as Wasserman and is frequently referred to as "Team Wass".
+In 2021, he acquired Paradigm Agency's music business.
+In 2023, Wasserman bought the management production company, Brillstein Entertainment Partners.

 LA 2028 Olympic Organizing Committee

-Casey Wasserman successfully led Los Angeles' bid for the 2028 Summer Olympics and will head the city's Olympic organizing committee.
+In 2015, the USOC selected Los Angeles as the American applicant for the 2024 Summer Olympics.
+Wasserman successfully led Los Angeles' 2017 bid for the 2028 Summer Olympics.
+He heads the city's Olympic organizing committee.

-In 2015, the USOC selected Los Angeles as the American applicant for the 2024 Summer Olympics after withdrawing Boston's bid.
-Wasserman commented: "We live in a democracy.
-The city and the council and the communities need to be engaged and supportive, otherwise we won't be successful regardless."
-In 2017, the IOC decided to award the hosts of both the 2024 and 2028 Summer Olympics.
-At the 131st IOC Session, Paris was selected to host the 2024 Summer Olympics, with Los Angeles being selected to host the 2028 Summer Olympics.
-The LA bid was praised by the IOC for using a record-breaking number of existing and temporary facilities and for relying entirely on corporate funding.